Reference and Installation (Python)

 • Windows 10

-AimRT-Python also supports all AimRT plugins and Protobuf/ROS2 message types.
-Its configuration files are almost entirely consistent with AimRT-Cpp, except that pkg-related configurations are not required in Python—all other parts of the configuration can be reused.
-The interface functionality is also largely identical to AimRT-Cpp, but the RPC interface only has a synchronous version, with no asynchronous/coroutine RPC interfaces.
+AimRT-Python also supports all AimRT plugins and Protobuf, ROS2 message types.
+Its configuration files are almost identical to AimRT-Cpp, except that pkg-related configurations are not needed in Python, and the rest of the configuration files can be reused; its interface functionality is also basically identical to AimRT-Cpp, but the RPC interface only has a synchronous interface, with no asynchronous/coroutine RPC interfaces.

 PyPI Installation